Alluxio/alluxio/docs/Running-Tachyon-Locally.md

     Passed the test!

 And you can visit Tachyon web UI at **[http://localhost:19999](http://localhost:19999)** again.
-Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above test.
+Click `Browse File System` in the navigation bar and you should see the files written to Tachyon by the above test.

 To run a more comprehensive sanity check: